DarkEntropy/guild/guildcharter.md

   - If you cannot curb yourself you may be asked to edit/delete your posts, apologize to people you have offended, etc... or potentially be removed from the guild.

 #### Performance
-- Be prepared for raiding and focused on progression.
+- Always be prepared for raiding and focused on progression.
   - You are expected to do what it takes to perform to the best of your abilities.
   - You must obtain BIS gear outside of raid content where needed (e.g crafted/rep pieces).
   - You are expected to take the time out of your day to farm the consumables that you'll need during raids.
-We all have jobs/families/school and understand that our time is limited.
+We all have jobs/families/school and understand that time is limited.
 If you need help with consumables there are many in the guild willing to do so.
   - You are expected to be prepared with knowledge of encounters.
 This content is old and largely solved so strategies, videos, and resources are widely available.
 During the raid is not the time to provide lectures on boss mechanics and strategies beyond a refresher/course correction.
   - Use appropriate addons.
 RCLC and Bigwigs/DBM are required, but others might be necessary for you to fulfill your duties during raid.
   - Be on voice during raids, have a working microphone and use it appropriately for communication during raids.